capital-G/xenakis-workgroup/marathon.md

 A contribution by the Institute of Music an Media in Düsseldorf to the *XNPM22: Xenakis Networked Performance Marathon 2022*, Performative Environments Arts Research Lab at the Department of Audiovisual Arts of the Ionian University, in collaboration with Athens Conservatory and the Meta-Xenakis consortium.

 ![Sieve Algebra Study](assets/sieve-algebra-01.jpg)

+A video of the performance can be watched [on YouTube](https://www.youtube.com/watch?v=e4LFbfsqPv0&t=19683s).